balancer/docs-v3/docs/concepts/core-concepts/pool-creator-fee.md

 add https://github.com/balancer/balancer-v3-monorepo/issues/494
 :::

-The Creator is setting by configuring the `poolCreator` address during pool registration.
+The Creator is setting this address by configuring the `poolCreator` address during pool registration, which cannot be changed afterwards.

 ### Collecting Fees